NOAA-GFDL/fre-workflows/for-developers.md

 fre pp run -e [experiment name] -p [platform] -t [target]
 ```

-If edits needs to be made for troubleshooting, users can edit files in the `~/cylc-src/[workflow_id]` directory and follow this clean up procedure:
+If edits needs to be made for troubleshooting, users can edit files in the `~/cylc-src/$your_test_experiment` directory and follow this clean up procedure:
 ```
 # If the experiment needs to be stopped
-cylc stop --now [workflow_id]
+cylc stop --now $your_test_experiment

 # clean cylc-run directory
-cylc clean [workflow_id]
+cylc clean $your_test_experiment

 # From here, you can skip the checkout and configure-yaml steps, and proceed with validate, install, and run
 ```